Steep Turns

 Execution

-• Use the aileron control to keep the bank angle from increasing (correction for overbanking tendency).
+• Use the aileron to control the bank angle and counteract the overbanking tendency.

-• If altitude is decreasing, momentarily reduce the bank angle a few degrees.
+• If altitude decreases, momentarily reduce the bank angle by a few degrees.

-• If altitude is increasing, momentarily increase the bank angle a few degrees.
+• If altitude increases, momentarily increase the bank angle a few degrees.

 Rollout

-2. Simultaneously apply forward pressure to level the pitch attitude and reduce the power back to the entry setting.
+2. Simultaneously level the pitch attitude and return power to the entry setting.

 3. Immediately roll into a turn in the opposite direction, if appropriate.